-Align your brand with this annual celebration for the internal communications community.
+Align your brand with this annual celebration for the IR and corporate communications community.

 We have a number of sponsorship options available to you.
 Call us to find out more.

-publisher of Communicate magazine and founder of the Internal Communications & Engagement Awards
+Publisher of Communicate magazine and founder of the Corporate & Financial Awards

 call: +44 (0)20 3950 5356

-If you are interested in being a supporting partner of the Internal Communications & Engagement Awards please email Lauren Ditcher at firstname.lastname@example.org
+If you are interested in being a supporting partner of the Corporate & Financial Awards please email Lauren Ditcher at firstname.lastname@example.org